Naimish240/Dimensionality-Reduction-for-Studying-Diffuse-CGM/README.md

 ***
  My final solutions for the tasks given to me can be found in the folder titled 'solutions'.
 ***

-The virtual environment I used has been provided as 'env'.
-It isn't the most secure of practices, though.

 Running `python3 spectrum.py` in the `task2` folder will generate the required graphs for the second task.
 ***